IsmaelTrentin/notes-obs/B1204 Algos/Horner.md

 ## In $\mathbb{R}$

 To represent real numbers, machines need to approximate.
-In this set, [[2's Complement]] is not defined, hence not used.
+In this set, [[Twos Complement]] is not defined, hence not used.

 Representation error: